(Back to California Haunted Index, Paranormal San Diego)

 He suffered with an ailment during the last

-according to his letters he wrote to his brother William,
+according to the letters he wrote to his brother William,

 explaining the need for some money that was owed Sarah be sent